miker525/pyMSR/README.md

 pyMSR originated as a fork of libMSR605 by Louis Bodnar (https://github.com/pezmanlou/msr605).
 However since we broke off the vast majority of his code has been removed, improved or redone by myself.
 For comparison please check out his repository shared above.

-pyMSR is licensed with the MIT license
+pyMSR is licensed with the MIT license.
+Please read the License file for further information on this.